 Living Well Rhode Island, Chronic Disease Self-Management

 - Led by certified Peer Leaders, this workshop teaches people ways to manage symptoms and medications, communicate with family and doctors, handle difficult emotions, relax, eat well, exercise, and set goals to improve health and lifestyles.
 Group sessions meet for 2 1/2 hours per week for 6 weeks.
-Facilitated in both English and Spanish.
+Classes are held in both English and Spanish.

 Target Audience:Adults (18+ years old) who have, or who care for someone with, a chronic condition such as asthma, arthritis, cancer, COPD, diabetes, or heart disease